Sorridi/connection_blocker/README.md

 # connection_blocker
 Connection blocker / blacklister against ssh bruteforce, made in Rust.

+As it uses iptables, it will work only on linux.

 Demo: https://youtu.be/mpgj-rdT-A8

 Compile the project with: cargo build --release